Nar Phu Valley Trek – 10 Days

 Annapurna Conservation Area Permit

-Annapurna Conservation Area Project (ACAP) Permit is a permit taken to conserve the Flora and Fauna of the Annapurna region.
-The trek to Nar Phu Valley passes through the Annapurna region, so you will need to get this ACAP permit.
-The ACAP fee goes toward conservation projects, trail upkeep, and supporting the local communities living in the region.
+The trek to Nar Phu Valley passes through the Annapurna region, so you will need to get this ACAP as another important Nar Phu valley permit.
+The ACAP fee supports conservation projects, trail maintenance, and local community initiatives in the region.
 The Annapurna Conservation Area Permit costs NPR 3,000 for a non-SAARC national and NPR 1,000 for visitors from SAARC nations.
-Talking about its validity, it covers your entire stay in the region during the trek.
-You can obtain the permit at the Nepal Tourism Board office in Kathmandu or Pokhara, or let us arrange it for you.
+Talking about its validity, the ACAP covers your entire stay in the region during the trek.

 Fitness and experience requirements for Nar Phu Valley Trek